hahnsangkim/udacity_sdc_nd/README.md

 ## Tuning of Parameters

 We start off by manually tuning P and D parameters first.
-Once the vehicle runs on track to a certain degree, the parameters are fine-tuned with twiddle() applied.
+Once the vehicle runs on track to a certain degree, we set I parameter to a reasonably large value e.g., 2.
+The parameters can be fine-tuned with twiddle() applied.

 ## Reference